 Under the Policy, the District has established a minimum debt service coverage ratio on the General Revenue Bonds of 1.5 times the debt service on the General Revenue Bonds.
 Coverage is provided primarily by the amounts collected in operating revenues for utility plant additions, for principal and interest payments on outstanding revolving credit agreements and for payments to those municipalities served by the District under long-term PRO Agreements.
-The District's debt service coverage ratio was 2.71, 1.89 and 2.18 in 2021, 2020 and 2019, respectively.
-The increase in the 2021 debt service coverage ratio over 2020 was due primarily to additional net revenues.
-The debt service coverage was lower for 2020 than 2019, due primarily to the inclusion of the debt service on the General Revenue Bonds, 2010 Series C, redeemed in December 2020.
+The District's debt service coverage ratios were 2.31, 2.71 and 1.89 in 2022, 2021 and 2020, respectively.
+The debt service coverage was lower for 2022 than 2021 due primarily to a decrease in net revenues.
+Net revenues were higher in 2021 due primarily to the recognition of surplus revenues from the February 2021 weather event for additional debt principal payments on the revolving credit agreements.
+The increase in the 2021 debt service coverage ratio over 2020 was due primarily to additional net revenues and less General System Bonded Debt Service.
 The District prefers to show all debt service paid from revenues, including debt service on redeemed bonds, even though the General Resolution defines debt service only to include scheduled debt service.
-If the debt service on the said General Revenue Bonds so redeemed were excluded for 2020, the debt service coverage for 2020 was 2.36 times.
+Debt service for 2022 included the General Revenue Bonds, 2012 Series B, redeemed in December 2022.
+If the debt service on the said General Revenue Bonds so redeemed were excluded for 2022, the debt service coverage was 2.76 times for 2022.
+The debt service coverage for 2020 included debt service on the General Revenue Bonds, 2010 Series C, redeemed in December 2020.
+If the debt service on the said General Revenue Bonds so redeemed were excluded for 2020, the debt service coverage was 2.36 times for 2020.
 For additional detail, refer to the Calculation of Debt Service Ratios in the Required Supplementary Information.